 Cost Analyzer Persistent Volume

-We recommend that you back Kubecost with at least a 32GiB disk.
+We recommend that you back Kubecost with at least a 32GB disk.
 This is the default as of 1.72.0.

-- If your provisioner does supports volume expansion, we will automatically resize you to a 32GB disk in upgrade to 1.72.0
+- If your provisioner supports volume expansion, we will automatically resize you to a 32GB disk when upgrading to 1.72.0.

 - If your provisioner does not support volume expansion:

 - If all your configs are supplied via values.yaml in Helm or via ConfigMap and have not been added from the front end, you can safely delete the PV and upgrade.

 - We suggest you delete the old PV, then run Kubecost with a 32GB disk.
 This is the default in 1.72.0